The Inheritance (Provision for Family and Dependants) Act 1975 (“the Inheritance Act”) allows certain people to bring a claim against an estate.

 Our dedicated team of inheritance dispute solicitors can advise about both bringing and defending Inheritance Act claims.

-Contact us via the form below or arrange a free initial 30-minute telephone consultation.
+Contact us via the form below.

 Frequently Asked Questions